Warnings for Kadian

 Instruct patients how to properly take KADIAN, including the following:

-• Do not discontinue KADIAN without first discussing the need for a tapering regimen with the prescriber [see DOSAGE AND ADMINISTRATION]
+In order to avoid developing withdrawal symptoms, instruct patients not to discontinue KADIAN without first discussing a tapering plan with the prescriber [see DOSAGE AND ADMINISTRATION].

 Hypotension